Health Care Proxy Attorneys Providing Compassionate Guidance in Cape Cod and the Surrounding Areas

 You need a health care proxy in the event you become temporarily incapacitated, or permanently incapacitated and unable to make decisions.
 A proxy will not spring into action until a physician has determined you can no longer speak for yourself for physical or mental reasons.
 You may choose a family member or a friend as your proxy, as long as you trust that person to honor your wishes.
 If you don’t appoint a health care proxy, there are state laws that determine who will make decisions on your behalf.
 Many people are not comfortable with the idea of allowing the state to determine who will speak on their behalf in case of incapacitation, so they choose to have a properly drafted health care proxy agreement instead.

 What Information Should I Share With My Health Care Proxy?

 Your agent or proxy can have as much or as little access to your information as you wish.
 However, you many want to share some key aspects, such as your personal attitudes towards health, illness, death, and dying.
 You may also want to share your feelings and thoughts about artificial life-support, comfort care, and medical treatments you may need in case of unconsciousness.
 Additionally, you can share your religious beliefs and preferences about health care providers, caregivers, and health care institutions.

 If your preferences change, you can update your health care proxy document and should communicate with the person chosen to represent you to ensure he or she is aware of your new preferences and will enforce them in case you are unable to.
 Your health care proxy can be updated at any time and as often as you wish.

-If you would like to get advice on documents and steps you need to plan for your future care, feel free to call The Law Offices of Boyd & Boyd at (508) 775-7800 to request a free initial estate planning consultation with one of our attorneys.
+If you would like to get advice on documents and steps you need to plan for your future care, feel free to call The Law Firm of Boyd & Boyd in Hyannis at (508) 775-7800 to request a free initial estate planning consultation with one of our attorneys.
 We are here to help.